mika-alaoutinen/kiskotaan-backend/readme.md

 > Domain-event_type-version

 ## Current topics
-The list of Kafka topics published by the different services.
+The list of Kafka topics published by the different services:

-### Courses service produces
 - Courses-course_state

-### Players service produces
 - Players-player_state

-### Score cards service produces
 - Scorecards-scorecard_state
+- Scorecards-score_entries
+- Scorecards-scorecard_by_hole_state
+- Scorecards-scorecard_by_player_state

 # Running Kiskotaan backend
 The entire stack, including Kafka and a Postgres database, can be spun up with Docker compose: